 You should follow certain criteria for selecting the location for installing both the solar panels and the pump.

-- For installing the solar panels, the installed in an area should be shade free and has no dust or dirt and have a low incidence of bird droppings and which can provide space for unrestricted tracking movement and the surface for mounting panels should be even.
+- For installing the solar panels, the installed in an area should be shade-free and has no dust or dirt, and have a low incidence of bird droppings and which can provide space for unrestricted tracking movement and the surface for mounting panels should be even.
 Panels should be easily accessible for cleaning and should be close to the pump and water source.

-Capacity of Irrigation in Solar Pumps:
+The capacity of Irrigation in Solar Pumps:

-Read: Agriculture Soil Testing.
+Read this: Agriculture Soil Testing.

 Maintenance for Solar Pumps:

 The solar system needs very low maintenance, it includes cleaning of the panels on a regular basis.
-Cleaning at regular intervals will maintain the efficiency of the panel, a low maintenance can reduce the panel’s surface exposure to irradiation from the dust and dirt on it.
+Cleaning at regular intervals will maintain the efficiency of the panel, low maintenance can reduce the panel’s surface exposure to irradiation from the dust and dirt on it.

 But when compared to diesel pumps, solar water pumps have a significantly longer life expectancy and continue to produce electricity for more than 25 years.